-ELE 3360 Teaching Social Science in the K-6 Classroom (3)
+ELE 3360 Teaching Social Science (3)

 This course provides a study of the varied dimensions of instruction in social sciences.
 Emphasis is placed on appropriate instruction and resources, including technology for the instruction of students in grades K-6.
-Prerequisite: admission to TEP
+Prerequisite: admission to TEP Co-requisite: ELE L360